-If you have any questions about the upgrade process or run into any problems, please call us.
+If you have any questions or run into any problems, please call us.
 Technical support is available on weekdays from 8 a.m. to 4 p.m.
-Pacific time at 800.453.8970 or you can e-mail your question to support@robelle.com.
+Pacific time at 1.800.453.8970.
+Technical support can also be obtained via e-mail at: support@robelle.com If your new version of software will not run, you can page someone from technical support by calling the 1.800 number, or you can typically easily run extend with the disaster option to tide you over until business hours.
+Instructions for this are available at: